 What Is the Natural Course of a Symptomatic Full-Thickness or Partial-Thickness Rotator Cuff Tear?

-Kim et al evaluated 122 patients with partial- and full-thickness supraspinatus tears that received nonsurgical treatment.
+Kim et al evaluated 122 patients with partial- and full-thickness supraspinatus tears that received nonsurgical treatment for rotator cuff tears.
 Tears were diagnosed by MRI.
 Mean follow-up was 24.4 months.
 There were 27.9% of patients with full-thickness tears versus 72.1% with partial-thickness tears.
 Tear size increased 82.4% in patients with full-thickness tears and 26.1% with partial-thickness tears.
 The authors concluded that having a full-thickness tear was the most reliable risk factor of tear progression.

 What to Do?